-CRT HRS:01 LEC HRS:00 LAB HRS:03 This introductory physical activity course focuses on the basic principles, concepts, fundamental skills, and applications of swimming.
-Students are introduced to basic individual skills, including various strokes and kicks, breathing, turning, etc. Emphasis is placed on safety, developing a basic cognitive understanding of the related aspects of exercise science, enhancing psychomotor skills, reinforcing and integrating the components of fitness/wellness, and exploring associated educational resources.
-Promoting the activity as an enjoyable, practical and viable life-long fitness or recreational endeavor is stressed.
+LEC HRS:00 LAB HRS:03 This physical activity course focuses on the advanced knowledge and applications of swimming.
+Emphasis is placed on safety, enhanced cognitive/skill development, advanced training/conditioning regimens, fitness evaluations, and comprehensive fitness program development.
+Promoting the activity as an enjoyable, practical and viable life-long fitness or recreational endeavor is stressed